What Is Miro?

 Miro stands out with its infinite canvas, massive template library, built-in AI tools, and deep integrations with the apps you already use.

-Infinite Canvas.
 Miro's core is a zoomable, borderless whiteboard where you can place sticky notes, shapes, drawings, images, documents, and live data.
 There's no edge to hit — just keep building.
 Teams add 12 million sticky notes to Miro boards every single day (Miro, 2025).

-150+ Integrations.
 Miro connects natively with Jira, Slack, Microsoft Teams, Zoom, Google Workspace, Figma, Asana, Confluence, and Notion.
 Through Zapier, you can reach 8,000+ additional apps (Zapier, 2025).
 If your tool stack exists, Miro probably plugs into it.

-Collaboration and Facilitation Toolkit.
 Built-in video chat supports up to 25 participants.
 Add dot voting, countdown timers, estimation widgets, and polls to run workshops without switching apps.
 Miro also acquired Butter, a workshop facilitation platform, in March 2025 to deepen these capabilities (Goodwin, 2025).

-Presentation Mode and Miro Slides.
 Turn any board into a polished presentation using frames as slides.
 Miro Slides, launched in July 2025, adds a dedicated interactive presentation format so you can go from brainstorm to boardroom without exporting anything (Miro, 2025).
+If presentations are your primary need, our Prezi review covers a tool built entirely around dynamic, zoomable presentations.

-How Does Miro Compare to the Competition?
+How Does Miro Compare to the Competition in 2026?

 | Tool | Starting Price | Best Feature | Best For | Our Review |